catman85/macropunk2022/README.md

 ## Requirements
 - 5x Infared Proximity Sensors
-- 1 A500k pot (A linear potentiometer would work better, but the build and the code uses a logarithmic pot)
+- 1 A500k pot (A linear potentiometer would work better, but the build and the code uses a logarithmic pot) (Please keep in mind that every potentiometer is different and might need fine tuning)
 - Arduino Pro Micro (or any model that supports the Keyboard.h and Mouse.h libraries)

 ## Wiring